-- 7. Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-If they call the school before the front desk opens they may leave a message on the student voice mailbox, extension 1270 from the main line.
-Student must call in by 8:00 AM. - 8.
-Students attend 30 hours per week or 20 hours per week.
-Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year. - 9.
-Lunches and breaks are scheduled for all students.
-Students should communicate with their instructor if they have not had lunch by 1:30 PM.
+The approval of any request does not mean that the Future Professional will continue to meet the attendance requirements. - 9.
+Unplanned Absences or Tardies: Future Professionals who are late or cannot attend school must contact the school and talk to the school service desk team immediately.
+Future Professionals must call in by 8:00 AM; if they call the school before the front desk opens they may leave a message on the Future Professional voice mailbox, extension 1270 from the main line. - 10.
+Lunches and breaks are scheduled for all Future Professional.
+All full-time Future Professional are required to take a 30-minute lunch break.
+Future Professional should communicate with their Learning Leader if they have not had lunch by 1:30 p.m.
+Part-time Future Professional will take a 10-minute break as scheduled by school administration.